-For External candidates, the tests will take about 3.5 hours, covering Chinese, English, Mathematics and the Cognitive Test (in English).
+For internal candidates, the tests will take about 3 hours, covering Chinese, English and the Cognitive Test (in English).

-For Internal candidates, the tests will take about 2.5 hours, covering Chinese, English and the Cognitive Test only.
+For external candidates, the tests will take about 3.5 hours, covering Chinese, English, Mathematics and the Cognitive Test (in English).

 Applicants who pass the written assessment will be invited to an individual interview with a panel of teachers representing different aspects of IB, where each student’s potential for learning as well as their ability to engage and succeed within the Bridging Year and IB Diploma curriculum will be explored.